Rheajohn1110/Analysis-of-Online-News-Popularity/README.md

 Potential Use: Content strategists can optimize article features for better reach.

-📌 Conclusion
+Conclusion

 This project provides actionable insights into online news popularity.
 Key takeaways:
 ✅ Weekday Publications Perform Better (Monday & Wednesday are peak days).✅ Short & Very Long Articles Perform Best in terms of engagement.✅ Images & Videos Have Minimal Impact on shares.✅ Machine Learning (SVM) Accurately Predicts Popular Articles with 95% accuracy.

 These insights can guide publishers & content strategists in optimizing their articles for maximum engagement and virality.

-📚 Future Work:

-Experiment with deep learning models for better predictions.

-Incorporate time-based trends & sentiment analysis.

 Explore A/B testing strategies for article optimization.